1. You need to attend each class every day that it meets.

 - You cannot enroll in any RCTC courses numbered below 1000.
 The program does not support these courses, as they are considered high school level or developmental.
 Even if you choose to enroll in these courses and pay your own way, your H.S. may not accept these courses in transfer.

-- We will have a meeting approximately 2 weeks prior to every semester’s registration time to discuss schedule planning, collect PSEO forms, and answer any questions.
-You will receive a letter regarding this meeting.
-Representatives from the counseling staff will be available if you desire their services.
+- We meet individually prior to every semester’s registration (early – October and early – March) to discuss schedule planning, collect PSEO forms, and answer any questions.
+You will receive a letter and email regarding this meeting.

 - In order to register you must have:

 - Tuition, health service fee, technology fee, student government fee, all required textbooks, and some approved supplies are taken care of, financially, by the program.

 - The Family Education Rights and Privacy Act of 1974, commonly known as FERPA, is a federal law that protects the privacy of student education records.
 Students have specific, protected rights regarding the release of such records and FERPA requires that institutions adhere strictly to these guidelines.
 Therefore, it is imperative that parents, siblings, children, grandparents, friends – anyone that is not the student of record – do not have access to view/change records of any type at RCTC.